yahia-raheem/tailwind-starter/README.md

 - you can add regexp. to the critical.safelist.js to ignore them when generating critical css. the same goes for purgecss.safelist.js to avoid removing those classes when purging styles (maybe the html gets injected later or they keep getting removed for no apparent reason)

 - when working in an html file and you want to link to an image or css file or js file that also exists within the src folder then prefix it with `/assets`
+  - in other words: all of the project assets, aside from html, are compiled to a folder named `assets` in the dist folder. but then why the leading slash ? wouldn't that break the import ? (tldr: no, i resolve the slash in development and remove it in production to allow for nested routes) below is why i did this.

   - example: you want to add the `src/scss/bundle.css` file to the head .. you'd do it like this `src="/assets/css/bundle.css"` (note the leading slash). so what happened here ? first of all ofcourse the scss files is compiled to css, hence the `/css/` part .. but i wanted to allow people to add folders to the html and route to them automatically if they want